IBM-Bluemix-Docs/ComposeForElasticsearch/dashboard-overview.md

 The size of your database and the amount of storage that is provided by your service plan.

+## Recent Tasks

+Making administrative changes to your service (such as scaling, or taking a manual backup) starts a task.
+While task is running, the _Recent Tasks_ panel shows the task name and a progress bar.

 ## Connection Strings